Canadian National Health Insurance Program

-Health care - (healthcare) is defined as the diagnosis, treatment, and prevention of disease, illness, injury, and other physical and mental impairments in human beings.
-Health care is delivered by practitioners in allied health, dentistry, midwifery (obstetrics), medicine, nursing, optometry, pharmacy, psychology and other health professions.
+Health care (healthcare): Defined as the diagnosis, treatment, and prevention of disease, illness, injury, and other physical and mental impairments in human beings.
+Health care is delivered by practitioners in allied health, dentistry, midwifery (obstetrics), medicine, nursing, optometry, pharmacy, psychology, and other health professions.
 It refers to the work done in providing primary care, secondary care, and tertiary care, as well as in public health.

-Quaternary care - The term quaternary care is sometimes used as an extension of tertiary care in reference to advanced levels of medicine which are highly specialized and not widely accessed.
+Quaternary care: The term quaternary care is sometimes used as an extension of tertiary care, regarding advanced levels of medicine which are highly specialized and not widely accessed.

 Canadian Prescription Medications